reactiveui/website/input/docs/handbook/routing/index.md

+Routing enables an application to keep track of the user's navigation through multiple views.

+ReactiveUI supports routing for the following platforms:

+- Xamarin Forms
+- WinRT
+- WP8
+- Universal Windows Platform
+- Windows Forms
+- Windows Presentation Foundation (WPF)
+- Avalonia

-ViewModel-based routing is supported for Xamarin Forms, WinRT, WP8, Universal Windows Platform, Windows Forms, Windows Presentation Foundation and Avalonia applications.
-Routing is also possible on iOS and Android without Xamarin.Forms, but it can be difficult to make it work as expected.
-In case ViewModel-based routing is hard to implement, you can always use View-first routing and customize almost everything.
+Routing works also on iOS and Android without Xamarin.Forms, but it isn't always easy to use.
+If view model routing turns out hard to implement on those platforms, you can use view-first routing and customize most aspects of it.

 # About ReactiveUI Routing

-ReactiveUI routing consists of an `IScreen` that contains current `RoutingState`, several  `IRoutableViewModel`s, and a platform-specific XAML control called `RoutedViewHost`. `RoutingState` manages the view model navigation stack and allows view models to navigate to other view models. `IScreen` is the root of a navigation stack; despite the name, its views don't have to occupy the whole screen. `RoutedViewHost` monitors an instance of `RoutingState`, responding to any changes in the navigation stack by creating and embedding the appropriate view.
+ReactiveUI routing consists of an `IScreen` that contains the current `RoutingState`, several  `IRoutableViewModel`s, and a platform-specific XAML `RoutedViewHost` control. `RoutingState` manages the view model's navigation stack and allows view models to navigate to other view models. `IScreen` is the root of a navigation stack; despite the name, its views don't need to extend to the full screen. `RoutedViewHost` monitors an instance of `RoutingState` and responds to any changes in the navigation stack by creating and embedding the required view.

 # A Compelling Example

-> **Note** The example below is adopted for WPF, but routing supports not only WPF.
-See [Xamarin Forms routing sample](https://github.com/reactiveui/ReactiveUI.Samples/tree/master/xamarin-forms/MasterDetail) and [Windows Forms routing sample](https://github.com/Asesjix/ReactiveUI.Winforms.Samples).
-See also [ViewModel Routing with ReactiveUI and Xamarin.Forms](https://jamilgeor.com/viewmodel-routing-with-reactiveui-and-xamarin-forms/) blog post by Jamil Geor and the [Sextant](https://github.com/reactiveui/sextant) library for advanced XF routing.
-See also [AvaloniaUI routing guide](http://avaloniaui.net/docs/reactiveui/routing) and [Universal Windows Platform routing samples](https://github.com/reactiveui/ReactiveUI.Samples/tree/master/uwp).
+> **Note:** The example below is adapted for WPF, but RactiveUI's routing supports more platforms.
+See the [Xamarin Forms routing sample](https://github.com/reactiveui/ReactiveUI.Samples/tree/master/xamarin-forms/MasterDetail) and the [Windows Forms routing sample](https://github.com/Asesjix/ReactiveUI.Winforms.Samples).
+See also the [ViewModel Routing with ReactiveUI and Xamarin.Forms](https://jamilgeor.com/viewmodel-routing-with-reactiveui-and-xamarin-forms/) blog post by Jamil Geor and the [Sextant](https://github.com/reactiveui/sextant) library for advanced XF routing.
+See also the [AvaloniaUI routing guide](http://avaloniaui.net/docs/reactiveui/routing) and the [Universal Windows Platform routing samples](https://github.com/reactiveui/ReactiveUI.Samples/tree/master/uwp).

-In Visual Studio, create a new WPF project.
-Give it a name `ReactiveRouting`.
-Install the `ReactiveUI.WPF` nuget package into it.
-Then, create a view model that implements the `IRoutableViewModel` interface, named `FirstViewModel`.
-The `UrlPathSegment` property is a string token representing the current view model, such as 'login' or 'user'. 'first' in our case, but can be whatever you prefer.
-The `HostScreen` property typically contains the instance of the host screen used by an app.
+Using Visual Studio, create a new WPF project and name it 'ReactiveRouting'.
+Install the `ReactiveUI.WPF` NuGet package into the project.
+Now create a view model named `FirstViewModel` that implements the `IRoutableViewModel` interface.
+The `IRoutableViewModel.UrlPathSegment` property is a string token representing the current view model, such as 'login' or 'user'.
+You are free to choose any string.
+In this example, it's 'first'.
+The `HostScreen` property typically contains the instance of the host screen used by an application.

 **FirstViewModel.cs**